xaur/decred-proposals/market-makers/arguments.md

 > checkmatey_: it comes down to confidence.
 How confident can you be that at any time when you need to get on/off, you wont get burned by slippage
 > jz: Exactly.
 All money is about _confidence_. (chat on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156545679913393mNRKs:decred.org))

 > The need for an MM quickly arose as I began speaking with a number of institutional investors here in Silicon Valley.
 While Decred isn’t yet a household name, most researchers who spent time looking into the project were quite intrigued and were quickly interested in becoming stakeholders.
 Time and time again, I heard issues around DCR’s liquidity.
 The inability to acquire a large position wasn’t the main deterrent, but rather the inability to get out of a position once acquired as well as what illiquidity said about market sentiment.
 Investors know many times markets are forced to contract, and when they do, the most illiquid assets behave poorly.
 Not because of fundamentals, but purely because the market can’t absorb the selling pressure.
-Similarly, investors have to weigh current liquidity in their research as a measure of sentiment and demand. (@maxbronstein on [2019-08-12](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/29))
+Similarly, investors have to weigh current liquidity in their research as a measure of sentiment and demand. (@max\_bronstein on [2019-08-12](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/29))

 > With the increased liquidity and volumes, the asset will become available to a new class of investors, particularly institutional investors with strict liquidity requirements in their holdings.
 Where today, even if these investors had an interest in Decred, would be barred or limited in the size of holding due to the lack of liquidity available today. (@jyashouafar on [2019-08-13](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/36))